-Mediterranean Shipping Company (MSC) is significantly expanding its presence in India’s maritime sector through its terminal investment subsidiary, Terminal Investment Limited (TiL), which has agreed to acquire a 49% stake in Adani Vizhinjam Port Private Limited in a landmark US$1.4 billion transaction
+Mediterranean Shipping Company (MSC) is significantly expanding its presence in India’s maritime sector through its terminal investment subsidiary, Terminal Investment Limited (TiL), which has agreed to acquire a 49% stake in Adani Vizhinjam Port Private Limited in a landmark US$1.4 billion transaction.

 The deal values the Vizhinjam International Seaport at approximately US$2.85 billion, making it one of the largest foreign private investments ever made in India’s port infrastructure.